opendocsg/slw-judgments-backfill/2012_SGHC_93/report.md

 **The decision of the court**

 14     The significance of the word “includes” in a definition may be very different when it is used in the phrase “means ... and includes”.
-On its own, the word “includes” makes a definition extensive (see _Chin Seow Noi and others v Public Prosecutor_ [1993] 3 SLR(R) 566 at [77]).
+On its own, the word “includes” makes a definition extensive (see _Chin Seow Noi and others v Public Prosecutor_ <span class="citation">[1993] 3 SLR(R) 566</span> at [77]).
 In contrast, the phrase “means ... and includes” may serve two purposes.
-The word “includes” can either illustrate the main meaning or it can extend the main meaning beyond its natural import (see _Pan-United Marine Ltd v Chief Assessor_ [2008] 3 SLR 569).
+The word “includes” can either illustrate the main meaning or it can extend the main meaning beyond its natural import (see _Pan-United Marine Ltd v Chief Assessor_ <span class="citation">[2008] 3 SLR 569</span>).

 15     With these principles in mind, I turn to s 3 of the Act.
 In my view, “legitimate child” is the main meaning and “adopted child” is the enlarged definition beyond the natural import of the word “child”.
 Taken as a whole and in its proper context, the Act requires a legal and biological connection between parent and child and hence the exception for lawfully adopted children who satisfy the legal but not the biological requirement.